1. On the Other-World War, and its Implications for Imperial Policy

 “Chairman.”
 Mab said, saluting sharply, the Modernist salute with a closed fist across her chest.
 “A brazen move from the shadow.”

 “I agree.”
 Oberon looked sternly at the black mass in his hand.
 “Would you dispose of this?
-I have decided it is time to tell our Court about Edmund’s dirty secret.”
+I have decided it is time to tell our Court about Hohenheim’s dirty secret.”

 Behind him, Gwyn ap Nudd had curled into a foetal position, all his haughtiness seemingly torn away with the shadow in Oberon’s hand.
 Oberon looked at him without pity.